The reflector

 the one in the previous tutorials.
 Indeed, it is customary for a

-Node.js project to contain a file named package.json
+Node.js project to contain a file named package.json, describing the

 project, its dependencies, and the way to run it.